Adaptive Batch Size for Privately Finding Second-Order Stationary Points

 There is a gap between finding a first-order stationary point (FOSP) and a second-order stationary point (SOSP) under differential privacy constraints, and it remains unclear whether privately finding an SOSP is more challenging than finding an FOSP.
-Specifically, Ganesh et al. (2023) demonstrated that an $\alpha$-SOSP can be found with $\alpha=\Tilde{O}(\frac{1}{n^{1/3}}+(\frac{\sqrt{d}}{n\epsilon})^{3/7})$, where $n$ is the dataset size, $d$ is the dimension, and $\epsilon$ is the differential privacy parameter.
+Specifically, Ganesh et al. (2023) claimed that an $\alpha$-SOSP can be found with $\alpha=\Tilde{O}(\frac{1}{n^{1/3}}+(\frac{\sqrt{d}}{n\epsilon})^{3/7})$, where $n$ is the dataset size, $d$ is the dimension, and $\epsilon$ is the differential privacy parameter.
+However, a recent analysis revealed an issue in their saddle point escape procedure, leading to weaker guarantees.
 Building on the SpiderBoost algorithm framework, we propose a new approach that uses adaptive batch sizes and incorporates the binary tree mechanism.
-Our method improves the results for privately finding an SOSP, achieving $\alpha=\Tilde{O}(\frac{1}{n^{1/3}}+(\frac{\sqrt{d}}{n\epsilon})^{1/2})$.
-This improved bound matches the state-of-the-art for finding an FOSP, suggesting that privately finding an SOSP may be achievable at no additional cost.
+Our method not only corrects this issue but also improves the results for privately finding an SOSP, achieving $\alpha=\Tilde{O}(\frac{1}{n^{1/3}}+(\frac{\sqrt{d}}{n\epsilon})^{1/2})$.
+This improved bound matches the state-of-the-art for finding a FOSP, suggesting that privately finding an SOSP may be achievable at no additional cost.